kutaslab/fitgrid/joss/paper.md

 regular lunar atmospheric tides among the much larger irregular pressure fluctuations [@LinCha1969].
 Hunt-Dawson time-domain averaging was a breakthrough.
-In subsequent decades, laboratory experiments showed that sweeping a sum-and-divide-by-$n$ averager across $n$ time-aligned EEG recordings revealed transient and steady-state brain responses down to fractions of a microvolt at frequencies up to 100 Hz before, during, and after a wide range of sensory stimulation, motor responses, and internal mental events.
+In subsequent decades, laboratory experiments showed that whereas EEG is typically around 25 - 75 $\mu$V peak to peak, for $n$ on the order of 10 to 1000, sweeping a sum-and-divide-by-$n$ averager across the time-aligned EEG recordings revealed transient and steady-state brain responses down to fractions of a microvolt over a wide range of frequencies before, during, and after sensory stimulation, motor responses, and internal mental events.
 Oscilloscopic sweep averagers gave way to multichannel analog-to-digital data acquisition and sum-and-divide averaging in software on general purpose computers.
-Since the 1970s, the discrete time series average event-related brain potential (ERP) has been a cornerstone of experimental brain research on human sensation, perception, and cognition [@LucKap2013].
+Since the 1970s, the resulting *discrete time-domain average event-related brain potential* or ERP has been a cornerstone of experimental brain research on human sensation, perception, and cognition [@LucKap2013].

 In a seminal paper, Smith and Kutas noted that the average of a set of values, $y$, is identical to the estimated constant, $\hat{\beta}_{0}$